hackle/blogger/src/raw/my-take-on-unit-testing.md

 Also read Mark Seemann's excellent post on [Dependency Rejection](http://blog.ploeh.dk/2017/02/02/dependency-rejection/)

+## what does a good unit test look like?

+If one has success at writing pure functions, then unit testing becomes fairly simple, and most probably data-driven.
+Simple because there is no longer much need to set up all sorts of mocks.
+Data-driven because the output of pure functions depend only on the input.

+So the main task of unit testing consists in finding meaningful and representative (if not exhaustive) sets of input and output.

+## test first or later?

+If tests are written first, they are more like specifications - we set forth the requirements before any production code is written, and then we write code to satisfy such specs.

+I like this style very much as it forces me to think ahead and think in a structured way.

+Indeed, a lot of software's problems come from jumping right into coding without a clear plan first.

+With this said, it's not a bad thing to write tests later - I believe any form of testing is useful.

 ## randomness is not your enemy

-There are extremely powerful tools that help us generating test cases for testing our code (again not just for unit testing), such as [AutoFixture](https://github.com/AutoFixture/AutoFixture) which was started by Mark Seemann and I had the honour to contribute to, and [QuickCheck](http://hackage.haskell.org/package/QuickCheck), and [FsCheck](https://fscheck.github.io/FsCheck/), a F# port of QuickCheck.
+We talked about finding meaningful and exhaustive sets of input and output, which is easier said than done.
+Despair not, there are extremely powerful tools that help us generating test cases for testing our code (again not just for unit testing), such as [AutoFixture](https://github.com/AutoFixture/AutoFixture) which was started by Mark Seemann and I had the honour to contribute to, and [QuickCheck](http://hackage.haskell.org/package/QuickCheck), and [FsCheck](https://fscheck.github.io/FsCheck/), a F# port of QuickCheck.

 An often-heard argument against use of such excellent tools, is that they make tests not deterministic.